Skip Navigation

 Introduction

-Living at Carleton is a challenging and rewarding experience--an experience of intellectual, emotional, and social growth.
-By living in a residence hall, students learn from other students a great deal about themselves and how to work and live with others.
-In all residential settings, students have the opportunity to learn about citizenship and responsibility by developing community standards.
 At Carleton, students are encouraged to develop mature new interests, skills, and attitudes.
 As a vital part of this growth process, they are held accountable for adult standards of behavior.
-Residence hall regulations are minimal because students are expected to know proper standards of conduct and to make every effort to adhere to them.
+Residence hall regulations are minimal, because students are expected to know proper standards of conduct and to make every effort to adhere to them.
 Residence hall living is unique to educational institutions and some regulations are necessary.
 All students are expected to know and abide by the regulations and policies that govern residential community living at Carleton.

-Residential Life Mission
+Residential Life Purpose

 Residential Life Goals